Real Estate Law in Arizona

 Liens can impact your ability to own property or land free and clear.
 It is possible to sell a property that has liens on it.
 However, some liens can diminish a property’s sale price.
 Also, in many cases, liens must be clear before you can secure a mortgage or financing.

-Arizona Law states that a judgment lien can be placed on real property in order for a creditor to collect from a debtor.
+Arizona Law states that a judgment lien can be placed on real property for a creditor to collect from a debtor.
 At least 20 days before the sale of the property, a notice must be mailed to the creditor that the lien will be extinguished.
 The notice must include the current name and address of the property owner, and the recording reference for judgment.
-This notice must also contain the date of when the property is expected to transfer to the buyer.
+This notice must also contain the date of when the property is expected to be transferred to the buyer.

 What Should You Do If You Are in a Real Estate Dispute in Arizona?